 - Length of credit history: Future lenders like to see that you’ve had a history of making on-time payments.
 The longer your history, the better.

-- Credit Inquiries: Each time a potential creditor checks your credit history (a “hard” inquiry), your score will drop a few points.
+- Credit inquiries: Each time a potential creditor checks your credit history (a “hard” inquiry), your score will drop a few points.
 Don’t worry, it will recover.
-But you’ll want to avoid applying for too many things at once and having too many hard inquiries on your account.
+But you’ll want to avoid applying for too many things at once and having too many hard inquiries on your account at a time.

-- Types of credit: Having more than one type of credit can help boost your score over the long term.
+- Types of credit: Having more than one type of credit can help boost your score in the long run.
 When you’re just getting started, you may just have one type of credit, but eventually, that will likely grow.

-Keeping these factors in mind can help you build, repair, and maintain your credit score for years to come.
+Keeping these factors in mind can help you build, repair, and maintain a good credit score for years to come.

 Now that you know what’s important for a good credit score, it’s time to start building it!
 Here are 5 tips you can work into the beginning of your credit journey.